-When you have installed your ground rods, connect them with heavily insulated copper leadout wire rated for at least 15,000 volts.
-Strip 3/4" of the insulating jacket and crimp a ferrule on with pliers.
-Secure with cable ties for a trouble-free, permanent installation (see diagram).
+When you have installed your ground rods, connect them with heavily insulated copper lead-out wire rated for at least 15,000 volts.
+Strip a 3⁄4" length of the insulating jacket and crimp a ferrule on with pliers.
+Secure with cable ties for a trouble-free, permanent installation. (see diagram)